Something About Faith

 Something About Faith is the sixth studio album by American singer Faith Evans.
 It was released on Prolific Music Group on October 5, 2010, in the United States.
-Distributed by E1 Music, the album marked Evans' first independent release, following her departure from Bad Boy in 2003 and her subsequent but short-lived engagement with Capitol Records in 2005.
+Distributed by E1 Music, the album marked Evans' first independent release, following her departure from Bad Boy Records in 2003 and her subsequent but short-lived engagement with Capitol Records in 2005.
 Evans who co-wrote and produced on the majority of Something About Faith, consulted a variety of collaborators to work with her on the album, including duo Carvin & Ivan, Chucky Thompson, Mike City, and Salaam Remi, as well as singer Keyshia Cole, and rappers Redman, Snoop Dogg and Raekwon.

 The album earned a generally mixed reception from music critics, many of whom found it pleasant but a departure from the value of previous album The First Lady (2005), citing it as too ordinary, non-controversial and unassuming.
 Upon its release, Something About Faith debuted at number fifteen on the US Billboard 200 and topped the Independent Albums chart.
 By August 2012, it had sold 77,000 copies in the United States.
 The album's first single, "Gone Already", was released in August 2010 and peaked at number 26 on the US Billboard Hot R&B/Hip-Hop Songs chart.
 The song was nominated for Best Female R&B Vocal Performance for the 2011 Grammy Awards.